- Day of Unity Proclamation

 - President Cole's statement to the Board of Trustees.

 Day of Unity, a day born out of hate and bias targeting the LGBTQ community in 2012, is an annual observance in which members of our campus community come together to celebrate our differences and re-confirm our commitment to creating a supportive, inclusive campus environment for all.
 In discussing the 2017 Day of Unity, it has been decided that this year and for future years, we will do what we do best: create opportunities for students, faculty, and staff to come together, share space, and grow through education and personal connection.
 This intentionally intersectional, social justice-focused endeavor will be organized as a conference for and by Montclair State students, faculty and staff, and be chaired by the LGBTQ Center coordinator.
-The inaugural Social Justice Conference is scheduled this year on Friday, March 31, a day we also celebrate international day of transgender visibility.
-The conference will be FREE and provide community members with personal and professional development through various plenaries, fundamental and advanced-level workshops, and educational sessions and issues related to identity, social justice, racial justice, power and privilege, and more.
+The Social Justice Institute is scheduled this year on Friday, February 9.
+The institute will be FREE and provide community members with personal and professional development through various educational sessions and issues related to identity, social justice, racial justice, power and privilege, and more.

 For more information on the conference, please visit this page.